nimeshneema/William-Apple-Developer-Platform/Notes/The Trinity of Coding.markdown

         ...
         INS00n

-        Now such a structre may also be nested.
+        Now such a structure may also be nested.
 A condition within the sequence of instructions in the condition block.

     3. Iteration: Repeating a sequence of instructions multiple times.
 Now the count of number of times the sequence of instructions are to be repeated could be determined in one of the two ways: